Monday, 14 October 2024

 Hope this helps!

-Working with the OpenAI Assistants API: Create a simple assistant
+Working with OpenAI Assistants: Create a simple assistant

 With OpenAI's recently released Assistants API, building AI bots becomes a lot easier.
 Using the API, an assistant can leverage custom instructions, files and tools (previously called functions) and answer user questions based on them.